 Of the four New Yorkers who signed the document, his is the only house still standing and open to the public.

-Floyd inherited the house and 4,400 acres in 1755.
+Floyd inherited the Old Mastic House and 4,400 acres in 1755.
 He farmed a variety of crops including wheat, rye, oats, corn, and flax.
 The Floyds also raised livestock including sheep, cattle, and pigs.
 Floyd farmed his vast holdings with slaves, indentured servants, and free laborers.